Law and Genealogy

 Another issue that may come up is access to a cemetery that is abandoned or on private property.

-If you have questions or concerns about the cemeteries where your relatives are buried the website of the Office of Cemetery Oversight of the Maryland Department of Labor, Licensing & Regulation has a great amount of interesting and useful information, including relevant laws.
+If you have questions or concerns about the cemeteries where your relatives are buried, the website of the Office of Cemetery Oversight of the Maryland Department of Labor, Licensing & Regulation has a great amount of interesting and useful information, including relevant laws.

 C. Copyright Law

-At the beginning stages of your genealogic research copyright law is probably not a concern.
+At the beginning stages of your genealogic research, copyright law is probably not a concern.
 The beginning researcher is usually just combing through documents for dates, collecting family photos, interviewing relatives and so on.
 However, as your research becomes more in-depth and sophisticated you may decide you want to write a book about your family, or create a family newsletter, or perhaps contribute an article to a newspaper, magazine, or genealogy periodical.
 This is when you need to be aware of copyright laws.
-(As a side note, also be aware of privacy concerns if you plan to include a living family member's name and/or private information in a publication—be sure to get their permission first)
+(As a side note, also be aware of privacy concerns if you plan to include a living family member's name and/or private information in a publication.
+Be sure to get their permission first.)

 Many times there is a question as to whether or not to cite an idea.
 The answer is “yes” if you are pulling the idea from another source, and “no” if it is your original idea.
 Let's use the previous hypothetical quote as an example.
-If you wrote, The John Doe's apparently came from northern Europe and were known for their social ways, you would not have to use quotations, but you would still have to cite the source of this idea/information.
+If you wrote, The John Smiths apparently came from northern Europe and were known for their social ways, you would not have to use quotations, but you would still have to cite the source of this idea/information.

 Here are some resources for further information:

 1. Copyright law is contained in title 17 of the U.S. Code.